juancarlospaco/awesome-streaming-tools/README.md

 password protection option, Admins can configure the virtual spaces, 2D game look and feel makes it lightweight and fun, lots of maps.

+## Voice Avatar

+Waifu Avatar Voice Synth online free https://nanakoe-nina.dena.ai After making a new recording click on "Good" button and it will give you a download button.

 ## LiberaPay

 ![](liberapay.jpg)